Sammy Davis Jr.: 1940s

+1950s

-On March 23, 1951, the Will Mastin Trio appeared at Ciro's as the opening act for headliner Janis Paige.
+In March 1951, the Will Mastin Trio appeared at Ciro's as the opening act for headliner Janis Paige.
 They were to perform for only 20 minutes, but the reaction from the celebrity-filled crowd was so enthusiastic, especially when Davis launched into his impressions, that they performed for nearly an hour, and Paige insisted the order of the show be flipped.
 Davis began to achieve success on his own and was singled out for praise by critics, releasing several albums.

 In 1953, Davis was offered his own television show on ABC, Three for the Road—with the Will Mastin Trio.
 The network spent $20,000 filming the pilot, which presented African Americans as struggling musicians, not slapstick comedy or the stereotypical mammy roles of the time.
 The cast included Frances Davis, who was the first black ballerina to perform for the Paris Opera, actresses Ruth Attaway and Jane White, and Frederick O'Neal, who founded the American Negro Theater.
 The network could not get a sponsor, so the show was dropped.

 In 1954, Davis was hired to sing the title song for the Universal Pictures film Six Bridges to Cross.
-In 1956, he starred in the Broadway musical Mr. Wonderful which was panned by critics but was a commercial success, closing after 383 performances.
+In 1956, he starred in the Broadway musical Mr. Wonderful, which was panned by critics but was a commercial success, closing after 383 performances.

 In 1958, Davis was hired to crown the winner of the Miss Cavalcade of Jazz beauty contest for the famed fourteenth Cavalcade of Jazz concert produced by Leon Hefflin Sr., held at the Shrine Auditorium on August 3.
 The other headliners were Little Willie John, Sam Cooke, Ernie Freeman, and Bo Rhambo.
 The event featured the top four prominent disc jockeys of Los Angeles.

 In 1959, Davis became a member of the Rat Pack, led by his friend Frank Sinatra, which included fellow performers Dean Martin, Joey Bishop, and Peter Lawford, a brother-in-law of John F. Kennedy.
 Initially, Sinatra called the gathering "the Clan", but Davis voiced his opposition, saying that it reminded people of the Ku Klux Klan.
 Sinatra renamed the group "the Summit".
 One long night of poker that went on into the early morning saw the men drunken and disheveled.
 As Angie Dickinson approached the group, she said, "You all look like a pack of rats."
 The nickname caught on, and they were then called the Rat Pack, the name of the earlier group led by Humphrey Bogart and his wife, Lauren Bacall, who originally made the remark about the "pack of rats" they associated with.